 “SecurityMatters is dedicated to securing IT/OT convergence and enabling organizations to quickly and securely deploy new remote IIoT solutions.
 As a partner in the Fortinet Security Fabric, we are now able to expand that mission as part of a comprehensive and integrated security strategy designed to empower industrial OT organizations to safely and securely leverage the power of a globally connected infrastructure.”

 -- Damiano Bolzoni, chief executive officer at SecurityMatters

 - Learn more about securing critical infrastructure with Fortinet.

 - Learn more about the Fortinet Fabric-Ready Partner program.

-- Read the blog and watch the video to learn about the Nozomi Networks partnership with Fortinet.
+- Read the blog to learn about the Nozomi Networks partnership with Fortinet.

 - Read the blog to learn about the SecurityMatters partnership with Fortinet.

-- Learn more about Nozomi Networks and Fortinet joint solutions in the blog and webinar.
+- Learn more about Nozomi Networks and Fortinet joint solutions in the blog.